Is Selling on Redbubble Worth It? (My Experience)

 Redbubble is an online Print-on-demand platform, designed to help artists sell their work on products including T-shirts, stickers, phone cases, pillows, or posters.

-I’ve been selling on RedBubble for two years.
 Although I don’t upload a huge number of designs every day, I am still making money on this platform every single month.

 To be honest, I am not a good designer, and I don’t have all my spare time allocated to creating designs for print-on-demand sites.